DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-02-changing-what-we-show-to-users-who-do-not-have-permissions.md

 At the moment, users who cannot make offers and reject applications are incorrectly shown the prompt to give feedback on automatically rejected applications.

-They are not shown a button, so they cannot actually give feedback.
+They’re not shown a button, so they cannot actually give feedback.

 ![Feedback prompt](feedback--live.png)